 Bristol Water Works Corporation gets its water from Canandaigua Lake.
 Canandaigua Lake is 15.5 miles long and over one mile wide.
 The lakes maximum depth is 276' and averages 129' deep.
 Canandaigua Lake capacity is approximately 429 billion gallons of water.
 Lake water is drawn to the plant through an intake pipe which is submerged 75 feet below the surface of the lake.
-The intake pipe is located 300 feet from the shoreline to lessen the effects of storm water run-off.
-When Zebra Mussels are present chlorine is added at the intake to prevent Zebra Mussels from colonizing the interior of the pipe and also to control the growth of bacteria and algae.
+The intake pipe is located 300 feet from the shoreline to lessen the effects of storm water run-off and surface algae.
+The intake is professionally inspected and cleaned annually by divers.
 Our pump house is located down by the beach.
 The pump house has 3 vertical turbine pumps designed for 240 GPM (gallons per minute).
 All 3 of these pumps and flights during the end of the 2019 year were replaced with brand new identical replacements along with new controls.
 The pumps then pump the lake water to our water plant where we use two Diatomaceous (earth) filtration systems to remove particulates and turbidity (a measure of cloudiness of water and removes microorganisms).
 After filtration, your water is then chlorinated for disinfection, before entering our storage tanks.
 The first storage tank is located next to our water plant and has a 240,000-gallon capacity.
 The second tank is located on the golf course with a capacity of 120,000 gallons and is filled from the main tank at the Treatment Plant with the aid of two vertical turbine pumps.
 Gravity then takes over through our distribution system to deliver the water to you.
 DAILY samples are collected from raw water, filtered water, and random taps around our distribution system, in order to ensure our water quality.
 Monthly samples and quarterly samples are also taken and sent to ALS Environmental Labs for further analysis.